yokochi47/pdbx-validation/README.md

 - **Nov 12, 2018**: Release v1.3.9
 	- Update wwPDB Validation Information Dictionary from v1.300 to 1.301.
-	- Update units for _em_imaging.c2_aperture_diameter from millimetres to micrometres.
+	- Update units for _em_imaging.c2_aperture_diameter from millimeters to micrometres.

 - **Nov 8, 2018**: Release v1.3.8
 	- Update wwPDB Validation Information Dictionary from v1.299 to 1.300.